Stig Wennerström (colonel): Career

+Spying for the Soviet Union

 During the 1950s, Wennerström leaked Swedish air defence plans and the entire Saab Draken fighter jet project to the Soviet Union.
 When working as an air attaché in Washington, D.C., he was very useful to the Soviet military intelligence agency, the GRU.
 As early as 1943, the Swedish Security Service (SÄPO), suspected that Wennerström was working for Germany and in 1947 there were indications that he had connections with the Soviet Union, but the suspicions couldn't be proven.

+In 1959 an anonymous source identifying themselves as 'Sniper' wrote a series of letters to the American Ambassador to Switzerland, Henry J. Taylor.
+These revealed much useful intelligence and would be regarded as the British Security Service's 'finest post-war investigation'.
+In December 1960, Sniper was revealed as the Polish Military Intelligence officer Michał Goleniewski, who then defected to the US.

-The counterintelligence operation centred on him was intensified towards the end of the 1950s and his household maid was recruited by SÄPO.
-In June 1963, the maid reported that she had found some film rolls hidden in his attic.
-The films contained photographs of secret documents.
+One of the leads provided by Sniper was that a senior Swedish Air Force officer was spying for the Soviets.
+Sniper did not identify him, but did state that he had previously been a CIA agent and had served in Moscow as the Swedish Air Attaché.
+These facts were communicated to Säpo and they pointed to Wennerström's record.
+Säpo then tapped his phone line and recruited his household maid for surveillance.
+Evidence collected by autumn 1961 was enough to have Wennerström transferred to a post without access to secret information.
+In June 1963, the maid reported that she had found some film rolls hidden in his attic and on 20 June he was arrested.